 What changed?

+Not the cotton.
+Not the stitching.
 Not the thread count.

 What changed was perceived value.

-Patagonia isn’t selling fabric, they’re selling sustainability, activism, responsibility, belonging.
+Patagonia isn’t selling fabric — they’re selling sustainability, activism, responsibility, belonging.

-Nike isn’t selling cotton, they’re selling performance, identity, drive, aspiration.
+Nike isn’t selling cotton — they’re selling performance, identity, drive, aspiration.

 The shirt didn’t change.
+The meaning did.

+People don’t buy products.
 They buy what those products say about them.

 Brand equity: the invisible multiplier for your business

-Patagonia, Nike, Apple, Yeti, their products aren’t 10 x better than competitors.
+Patagonia, Nike, Apple, Yeti — their products aren’t 10x better than competitors.

 But their brands are.